 Surrounded by the scenic Sangre de Cristo and Jemez Mountains, Santa Fe is one of the most popular tourist destinations in the United States, and there are plenty of good reasons why.
-In addition to the art galleries, museums, restaurants and festivals the city have to offer, there are a variety of great day trips that both tourists and locals love.
+In addition to the art galleries, museums, restaurants, and festivals the city has to offer, there are a variety of great day trips that both tourists and locals love.

 Ghost Ranch in Abiquiu is located just 45 minutes from Santa Fe and covers 21,000 acres of land.
 At the heart of the ranch is a retreat and educational center hosting writer’s and artist’s workshops throughout the year as well as a variety of other interesting educational topics

 Lodging is available at Ghost Ranch along with eight hiking trails, horseback riding, and two museums along with a restaurant.

 Georgia O’Keeffe lived at Ghost Ranch for several years and her home is nearby.
 The canyons, rock formations, flora, fauna and skies were a major source of inspiration for her.

 New Mexico’s northern high desert is home to the historic village of Taos which has long been home to artists, writers, cowboys and eccentrics.
 Taos Mountain soars in the background of the town, which offers day-trippers a variety of interesting shops and restaurants as well as The Taos Art Museum, The Harwood Museum, the Kit Carson Museum and more.
 Taos Pueblo, home to the Taos people, is also nearby and is available for tours.

 If you’re planning on visiting Taos, take the High Road for a scenic drive of 56 miles.
 Following the road, you’ll drive through the Spanish village of Chimayo featuring the Catholic shrine and church, El Santuario de Chimayo.